airswap/airswap-about/README.md

 [AirSwap](https://www.airswap.io/) is an open developer community focused on decentralized trading systems.
 AirSwap technology powers peer-to-peer networks using de facto standard [RFQ](technology/request-for-quote.md) and [Last Look](technology/last-look.md) protocols making it the top choice for traditional market makers entering the decentralized financial system.

+## Vision and Mission
 Our vision is a future where all forms of value are represented as digital assets and flow freely and reliably among people and communities around the world.
 Our mission is to become the standard peer-to-peer trading protocol system: a fundamental primitive of the decentralized economy.

 ## Technology

 AirSwap introduced a peer-to-peer network for trading digital assets: a novel design that protects traders from counterparty risk, price slippage, and front running.
 Any market participant can discover each other and trade directly peer-to-peer using a combination of web protocols and smart contracts.

-{% hint style="info" %}
 AirSwap technology is open source and can be found on [GitHub](https://github.com/airswap/).
-{% endhint %}

 ### Benefits